***2026 RULES AND REGULATIONS***

 NATIONAL TITLE COMPETITION:

-• All 2023 Regional Title winners and Title runners-up will be eligible to compete for the 2023 National Title Competition at National Finals as long as the Studio registers at least 1 Group performance at National Finals.
-Only sponsored winners from Australia, Mexico and Canada are exempt from this rule.
+- All 2026 Regional Title winners and Title runners-up will be eligible to compete for the 2026 National Title Competition as long as the Studio registers at least 1 Group performance at National Finals.
+Only sponsored winners from countries outside of the United States are exempt from this rule.

-• All 2023 National Title winners are ineligible to compete for the exact same Title division at another 2023 KAR Finals or compete in the exact same Title division for the 2024 competition season.
+- All 2026 National Title winners are ineligible to compete at another 2026 KAR Finals or compete in the exact same Title division for the 2027 competition season.
 National Title winners may only re-compete the following season if they have moved up in age division and/or level.

 STAR SHOWCASE – NATIONAL FINALS ONLY